Active Advantage-Aligned Online Reinforcement Learning with Offline Data: Experiments

 \section{Experiments}

-\paragraph{Environments.} We evaluate \algname on both dense and sparse reward tasks from the D4RL benchmark~\citep{fu2020d4rl}.
-These include halfcheetah, walker2d, and ant, which are dense reward locomotion tasks, and antmaze, which involves sparse rewards.
-Each environment offers offline datasets composed of trajectories ranging from completely random to expert.
-We defer additional details on the environment to the Appendix.
+We evaluate \algname on tasks from the D4RL benchmark~\citep{fu2020d4rl} with Minari offline datasets \citep{minari}.
+Each environment has offline datasets composed of trajectories of a wide range of competence, ranging from simple to to expert on some, and cloned to expert on others.
+We defer additional details on the environments to the Appendix~\ref{app:experiment}.

-\paragraph{Setup.} We employ the basic setup of the SAC networks as recommended by \citep{ball2023efficient}, i.e., with an ensemble of size 10 each for critic networks and target critic networks, as well as entropy regularization.
-A significant difference is that the MLP underlying these networks only has 2 layers of size 256 each, as we desired to see if the agent is able to learn with less complexity.
+{\bf Setup.} We employ the basic setup of the SAC networks as recommended by \citep{ball2023efficient}.
+In particular, for critic networks and target critic networks, we have an ensemble of size $E = 10$ each, as well as entropy regularization.
+We use simpler multi-layer perceptrons of 2 layers of size 256 each to see if the agent is able to learn with less model capacity.
+Runs are compared over 250K online environment steps, with checkpoint evaluation at every 5K steps.
+Shaded areas represent one standard error of the mean based on ten seeds.

-\paragraph{Baseline Methods.} \fix{For our main results,} we compare \algname with two baselines: (1) RLPD~\citep{ball2023efficient}, regarded as the SOTA baseline for addressing online RL with offline datasets, also attains state-of-the-art performance in this problem set, (2) SAC with offline data (SACfD), a canonical off-policy approach using offline data, as also studied in \citep{nair2020awac} and \citep{vecerik2017leveraging}. \fix{In the ablation studies, we evaluate \algname against five additional representative baselines: (3) Off2On~\citep{lee2022offline}, an offline-to-online RL method; (4) a variant of \algname using advantage estimation only; (5) an online version of \algname that excludes offline data; (6) SAC in an online setting without offline data; (7) TD (Temporal Difference) with a PER~\citep{schaul2015prioritized} sampling strategy; and (8) TD+Density, which combines PER with a density ratio sampling strategy. }
+{\bf Baseline methods.} For our main results, we compare our \algname algorithm against three baselines: (1) RLPD~\citep{ball2023efficient}, regarded as the SOTA baseline for addressing online RL with offline datasets, specifically having attained SOTA performance in these tasks; (2) PEX \citep{PEX}; and (3) BOORL \citep{hu2024bayesiandesignprinciplesofflinetoonline}.
+Both PEX and BOORL require an offline pretraining process, and thus only results from their online finetuning phase with an initial jumpstart are shown in our plots.
+For the training of \algname, we found it beneficial to simply run RLPD for an initial phase of $1/4$ the total number of environment steps and the full \algname for the remaining $3/4$.
+This enables the $Q$ and density networks to be stabilized for more accurate density and advantage estimations in the absence of an explicit offline pretraining phase.

+We then conduct several ablation studies to investigate the sensitivity and effect of each part of our algorithm: (4) ablation on the density term $(\zeta = 0)$ yields a variant of \algname that only uses advantage estimations; (5) ablation on the advantage term $(\xi = 0)$ yields a density-only-based implementation that is similar to Off2On~\citep{lee2022offline}, an offline-to-online RL method, which also does density-based prioritized sampling but requires an offline pretraining phase; (6) ablation on the use of the LCB over the ensemble mean $(\beta = 0)$ yields a non-confidence-aware variant of \algname.
+We also experiment with (7) removing the offline dataset altogether to yield an online version of \algname, which naturally no longer involves the density term; and (8) comparing our prioritization scheme against the commonly used PER scheme.
+Please refer to Appendix~\ref{app:experiment} for our full list of runs on more diverse environments and datasets.